kevintweber/KtwDatabaseMenuBundle/Resources/doc/index.md

 # app/config/config.yml
 ktw_database_menu:
     menu_item_entity: kevintweber\KtwDatabasemenuBundle\Entity\MenuItem
-    preload_menus:    false
 ```

 In case you want to extend the functionality of the MenuItem entity, you
 case easily do so with the `menu_item_entity` option.
 Just list the
 fully qualified class name.
 (Don't forget to run doctrine:schema:update.)

-If you only have a few menu items in the database, it may make sense to get
-all the menu items in one query and cache the result.
-This will be taken
-care of for you when you set `preload_menus` to `true`.
-As a (very) general
-rule of thumb, do not preload when you have more than 100 menu items in the
-database.

 ## Usage